winitzki/scall/tutorial/programming_dhall.md

 This explains how the Church encoding replaces iterative computations by non-recursive code.
 A data structure that contains, say, 1000 data values is Church-encoded into a certain higher-order function.
-That function will be hard-coded to call its arguments 1000 times.
+That function is hard-coded to call its arguments 1000 times.

 In this way, it is guaranteed that all recursive structures will be finite and all operations on those structures will terminate.
 That's why Dhall is able to accept Church encodings of recursive types and perform iterative and recursive operations on Church-encoded data without compromising any safety guarantees.